OrienteerBAP/Transponder/README.md

 |`@ArcadeDBProperty`|ArcadeDB specific additional settings for the property|

 Annotations in bytecode generation within Transponder is very flexible (due to [Byte Buddy](https://github.com/raphw/byte-buddy)) and can be easily extended to support custom cases.
 For example: `@Sudo` - to execute some method under super user, `@Count` - to count number of invokations for metrics and etc.

+### Support of Multiple Dialects
+Queries and commands for the same functions might vary for different databases.
+Valid SQL for one NoSQL database, might require correction for another one.
+That's why **Transponder** supports polyglot definitions for `@Query`, `@Lookup` and `@Command`. **Transponder** do translation to corresponding dialect during dynamic generation of a wrapper, so there is no overheads during actual runtime.
+Every query/command has **id**.
+It's either can be defined manually (for example `@Query(id="myQuery", value="select ...")`) or generated automatically (for example first query for `IFileSystem` above will have id `<fullpackagename>.IFileSystem.getRoot`.
+Then **Transponder** uses provided resource file by path `/META-INF/transponder/polyglot.properties` to lookup proper query for a specific dialect.
+For example, for query with id `myQuery` for OrientDB library will look for keys `orientdb.myQuery` and `orientdb.myQuery.language`.
+If first one is found - it will be used as actual query for OrientDB.
+If second one was also found: correspinding language will overload language defined in actual annotation.

 ## Suppport